cmu-delphi/delphi-epidata/docs/api/ecdc_ili.md

 ## Overview
 {: .no_toc}

-This endpoint provides weekly influenza-like illness (ILI) rates for European countries, as reported by the European Centre for Disease Prevention and Control (ECDC).
-Data is scraped from `flunewseurope.org`.
+This endpoint provides weekly influenza-like illness (ILI) incidence rates for European countries.
+Data is sourced from the European Centre for Disease Prevention and Control (ECDC).

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: